 Hundi vs the bank: the real cost of sending money home the illegal way

-Hundi looks cheaper than a bank transfer for sending money to Nepal, until you price the tail risk.
-The fee gap, the exchange-rate edge, the 3x fine, and what formal channels now cost.
+Hundi looks cheaper than a bank transfer to Nepal until you price the tail risk.
+The fee gap, the FX edge, the 3x fine, and what formal channels now cost.

 A Nepali working in Doha gets two quotes when he wants to send Rs 1 lakh home before Dashain.
 The bank counter offers the official rate and a fee.
 A man in the same labour camp offers a slightly better rate, no fee, and cash delivered to the family's door in Surkhet the same evening.
 No form, no ID, no waiting.